MacroPower/macropower.github.io/content/about.md

 aliases = ["about-me", "me", "contact"]
 +++

-This is basically everything you'd want to know.

----

 I love open source.
 I make most of the stuff I do in my free time public on GitHub.
 There's a lot more detail about my current goals and projects on my [profile](https://github.com/MacroPower).

 ---

 I have a homelab and am [slowly moving](https://github.com/MacroPower/homelab) to an entirely IaC, all K8s setup with HCloud and several NUCs.
 I use both unraid and freenas for 100TB+ persistent storage.

----

-I was into virtual currency before it was cool (TF2 hats in 2011, crypto in 2013).
-Now that it's cool I don't like it.
-This is completely unrelated to the fact that I'm still working.

 ---